 Interact with Carina

-OAuth Dance
+OAuth dance

-The flow that a user experiences when authorizing an application is sometimes called the "OAuth dance", due to the backandforth communication between the external application and OAuth provider.
+The flow that a user experiences when authorizing an application is sometimes called the "OAuth dance" because of the back-and-forth communication between the external application and OAuth provider.
+The following process describes that dance with Carina.

 The external application requests permission to access the user's Carina account.
-Usually this will be a log in or authorize button on their website.
+Usually this request happens when a user clicks a log in or authorize button on the application’s website.

-The user is redirected to the Carina OAuth website where, if the user is not logged in, they are prompted for their Rackspace credentials.
-These are used to authenticate the user against Carina, and are not shared with the external application.
+The user is redirected to the Carina OAuth website.
+If the user is not logged in, the user is prompted for Rackspace credentials.
+These credentials are used to authenticate the user against Carina and are not shared with the external application.

-The user is presented with an authorization form, listing the permissions requested by the application.
+The user is presented with an authorization form that lists the permissions requested by the application.

 After the application is authorized, the user is redirected back to the application.